bobhaffner/open_table_formats/aws_meetup/slides/slides.md

 Data Lakes were a cheaper than Data Warehouses and they were often pitched as a replacement to Data Warehouses.
 Not only could you store tabular data, you could store unstructured and semi-structured data.
 And lots of it.
 Sounds great, but what happens when you need to delete data for compliance reasons or update a customer address?
 Nothing makes you miss databases quite like working with data lakes.

-I gave a talk 5 years ago to this group about using Athena to query data in an s3 Data Lake

 And now, Data Lakehouses, a hybrid approach.
 An attempt to combine the good things about Data Warehouses and Data Lakes -->